Foundations of Occupational Therapy in Neonatal Care: Current Evidence and Clinical Application

 • Reflect on ethics and further training opportunities

-You have 365 days from the point of purchase to complete this course.
+You have until 31 December 2026 to complete this course.

 Description

-The OT Link is excited to bring you Coffee Club presented by Gina Rencken MSc(OT):
+The OT Link is excited to bring you a Video presentation recorded in 2025 and reaccredited for 2026, presented by Dr. Gina Rencken MSc(OT):

-Gina Rencken qualified as an Occupational Therapist at the University of Pretoria in 2001.
+Dr. Gina Rencken qualified as an Occupational Therapist at the University of Pretoria in 2001.
 She worked at Kalafong Hospital and then Charlotte Maxeke Johannesburg Academic Hospital until 2010.
 During this time, she qualified in sensory integration and neurodevelopmental therapy and completed a Masters degree through the University of the Free State.
 She commenced a career in Academia at the University of KwaZulu Natal in 2012.
 She has a special interest in neonates and early intervention.
 Gina lectures in Paediatrics at the University of KwaZulu Natal, as well as on the theory course for the South African Institute for Sensory Integration.
-She is currently doing a PhD, looking at the neurobehavioural functioning of infants born to mothers seropositive to HIV.
+She completed her PhD in 2025, exploring the neurobehavioural functioning of infants born to mothers seropositive to HIV.
 Gina is the module coordinator for the paediatric theory and fieldwork module and coordinates clinical services at the UKZN Occupational Therapy clinic.
 She is involved in school outreach programmes and empowering educators in helping children overcome barriers to learning.
 She is a board member of the South African Institute for Sensory Integration (SAISI), as well as the council chair for the International Council of Educators in Ayres Sensory Integration (ICE-ASI).
 Gina has presented at multiple congresses nationally and internationally in the fields of Occupational Therapy related to Paediatrics, Ayres Sensory Integration, Paediatric Neurology, Infant and child mental health, maternal mental health, and Early Intervention.

 Ratings and Reviews